appwrite/appwrite/app/sdks/server-php/README.md

 ![License](https://img.shields.io/github/license/appwrite/sdk-for-php.svg?v=1)
 ![Version](https://img.shields.io/badge/api%20version-0.5.3-blue.svg?v=1)

-Appwrite backend as a service cuts up to 70% of the time and costs required for building a modern application.
-We abstract and simplify common development tasks behind a REST APIs, to help you develop your app in a fast and secure way.
+Appwrite is an open-source backend as a service server that abstract and simplify complex and repetitive development tasks behind a very simple to use REST API.
+Appwrite aims to help you develop your apps faster and in a more secure way.
+                        Use the PHP SDK to integrate your app with the Appwrite server to easily start interacting with all of Appwrite backend APIs and tools.
                         For full API documentation and tutorials go to [https://appwrite.io/docs](https://appwrite.io/docs)